Online converter of Roman numerals to Arabic and vice versa

 M = 1000

-• • Numbers are written left to right from largest to smallest
+• • Numbers are written from left to right, from largest to smallest

-• • If a smaller number is before a larger one, it is subtracted (IV = 4, IX = 9)
+• • If a smaller number precedes a larger one, it is subtracted (IV = 4, IX = 9)

-• • If a smaller number is after a larger one, it is added (VI = 6, XI = 11)
+• • If a smaller number follows a larger one, it is added (VI = 6, XI = 11)

 • • Maximum number: 3999 (MMMCMXCIX)